 SB 867 (Allen, D-Santa Monica): Safe Drinking Water, Wildfire Prevention, Drought Preparedness, and Clean Air Bond Act of 2024.
+(Chapter 83, Statutes of 2024)

 SB 867 creates the Safe Drinking Water, Wildlife Prevention, Drought Preparedness, and Clean Air Bond Act of 2024, authorizing a \$10 billion bond placed on the ballot for voter approval.
 At least 40 percent of these funds must be allocated to projects that benefit vulnerable or disadvantaged communities.
 If approved, the funding would be available for the Legislature to appropriate in the following ways: